RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>21</sup> (For those priests were made without an oath; but this with an oath by him that said unto him, The Lord sware and will not repent, Thou [art] a priest for ever after the order of Melchisedec:)
 <sup>22</sup> By so much was Jesus made a surety of a better testament.
 <sup>23</sup> And they truly were many priests, because they were not suffered to continue by reason of death:
-<sup>24</sup> But this [man], because he continueth ever , hath an unchangeable priesthood.
+<sup>24</sup> But this [man], because he continueth ever, hath an unchangeable priesthood.
 <sup>25</sup> Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them.
 <sup>26</sup> For such an high priest became us, [who is] holy, harmless, undefiled, separate from sinners, and made higher than the heavens;
-<sup>27</sup> Who needeth not daily , as those high priests, to offer up sacrifice, first for his own sins, and then for the people’s: for this he did once, when he offered up himself.
+<sup>27</sup> Who needeth not daily, as those high priests, to offer up sacrifice, first for his own sins, and then for the people’s: for this he did once, when he offered up himself.
 <sup>28</sup> For the law maketh men high priests which have infirmity; but the word of the oath, which was since the law, [maketh] the Son, who is consecrated for evermore.
 ## Chapter 8